- Can the interest rate on my loan contract be changed?

 While both are considered second mortgages, with a home equity loan all funds will be paid at closing.
 A home equity line of credit provides you with a credit line that you can borrow against where your home is used as collateral.

-The purpose of debt consolidation is to put you on a road to paying off your debts at a faster rate while at the same time, making lower monthly payments.
-Using a debt consolidation plan usually helps improve your credit as well, since most creditors report payments received under this plan as prompt payment.
+The main purpose of debt consolidation is to put you on a road to paying off your debts at a faster rate while at the same time, making lower monthly payments.
+Using a debt consolidation plan usually helps improve your credit as well, since most creditors report payments received under this type of loan as prompt payment.

 Bankruptcy is the term that describes the court proceedings a person must go through to relieve the debts they are unable to pay their creditors.